Glaaj/k8smanagement/README.md

 $KUBECONFIG=/Users/USERNAMEHERE/.kube/contexts/kubeconfig-cluster-1.yml:/Users/USERNAMEHERE/.kube/contexts/kubeconfig-cluster-2.yml
 ```

-This will allow me to switch between the cluster-1 and cluster-2 contexts using ```kubectl config use-context cluster-1``` for example.
+This will allow me to switch between the cluster-1 and cluster-2 contexts using ```kubectl config use-context cluster-1``` for example, this also integrates with `k9s` which I highy recommend: https://k9scli.io/.

 # Script